Skip to content

 Property Default Description

-format-version 2 Table's format version (can be 1 or 2) as defined in the Spec.
+format-version 2 Table's format version as defined in the Spec.
 Defaults to 2 since version 1.4.0.

 Compatibility flags🔗